cpvalente/stupidArtnet/README.md

 | Bit 15   | Bits 14-8  | Bits 7-4  | Bits 3-0  |
 | :------- | :--------- | :-------- | :-------- |
 | 0        | Net        | Subnet    | Universe  |

+Note: This is true for the current version of Artnet 4 (v14), as [defined here](https://artisticlicence.com/WebSiteMaster/User%20Guides/art-net.pdf)

 ### Nets and Subnets